Linearization and Identification of Multiple-Attractor Dynamical Systems through Laplacian Eigenmaps: Introduction

 \section{Introduction}

-Dynamical Systems (DS) are fundamental to the modeling and understanding of time evolving phenomena.
-Their application span a variety of fields such as physics, biology, engineering or economics.
+Relying on the mathematical framework of differential equations, \emph{Dynamical Systems} (DS) describe how a system evolves temporally and spatially.
+Their application span various fields, such as physics, biology, engineering, and economics.
 In recent years, DS have been successfully applied to model and control robots (e.g. \cite{heinzmann2003quantitative,corteville2007human}).

 Finding an analytical description of the dynamics is, however, often difficult.
-This led researchers to turn to data-driven identification of the dynamics, using machine learning algorithms.
+This led researchers to turn to data-driven identification of the dynamics using machine learning algorithms.
 Data is usually provided by an expert, within the generic framework of learning from demonstration (\cite{billard2016learning}).
 Data can also be gathered from trial and error in a reinforcement learning framework (\cite{wabersich2018safe}).

 From a machine learning perspective, approximating a DS can be framed as a regression problem.
 One estimates a non-linear function $\mathbf{f}: \mathbb{R}^d \rightarrow \mathbb{R}^d$, mapping the d-dimensional input state $\mathbf{x}(t) \in \mathbb{R}^d$ to its time-derivative $\dot{\mathbf{x}}(t) \in \mathbb{R}^d$, such that: